zacharylayne/ConstTypeArgs/Documentation/Glossary.md

 **Argument Types:** Types that inherit from a base interface, `IConstTypeArg<TValue>`, which has a static abstract property `Value`.
 Argument types are sometimes referred to as *arg types*.
 Concrete argument types are known as *argument providers*.

 **Argument Holders:** Argument providers that wrap other argument providers.
 Argument holders can be used to create domain-specific const type arguments for minimums, maximums, defaults, and more.
-Also called *arg holders*.
+Also called *arg holders* and sometimes referred to as *domain-specific type arguments*.

 **Discard Argument:** A type that is used to signify the absence of a const type argument.
 These types implement a large number of const type interfaces to increase their versatility, and can be used to provide union-like functionality.
 Also called *discard arg* or *discard*.